martijnsark/natuur-quest/README.md

 6. **Run Database Migrations**:

-   To create the database with all required data to test the aplication run:
+   To create the database with all required data to test the application, run:
    ```bash
    php artisan migrate --seed
    ```

-   For a refresh of the database run:
+   For a refresh of the database, run:
    ```bash
    php artisan migrate:fresh --seed
    ```

-7. **Ensure that the database uses sqlite**:
+7. **Ensure that the database uses SQLite**:

-    Open Phpstorm, select the database icon (looks like a stack of coins), in the sidebar click on "data sources" looks the same as the database icon, click on  "go to driver" looks like a cog wheel, and check if you're driver uses the      "org.sqlite.JDBC" as the class.
+    Open PhpStorm, select the database icon (looks like a stack of coins), in the sidebar click on "data sources" (looks the same as the database icon), click on "go to driver" (looks like a cog wheel), [...]

-    If you do not have this scroll down till the option of "SQLite", click then on "apply and "ok"
+    If you do not have this, scroll down to the option of "SQLite", click then on "apply" and "ok".

 8. **Start the localhost Server**:

-    Open the website in htpps by opening laravel herd and opening the sites tab and selecting "natuur-quest", followed by this command in the Phpstorm terminal:
+    Open the website in https by opening Laravel Herd and selecting the sites tab and "natuur-quest", followed by this command in the PhpStorm terminal:
    ```bash
    npm run dev
    ```